Learn about the methods used to calculate a community’s risk of wildfire.

 - Counties: are territorial divisions of a state and are typically government units that sit below the state level.
 County or county equivalents as provided by the US Census Bureau.

 The First Street Foundation Wildfire Model is used to determine the probability of a facility being in a wildfire or its exposure to embers.

 Some communities may be located in an area that is directly exposed to wildfire from nearby vegetation and fuel sources.
-Anything that can burn is fuel for a fire – various plants such as grass, shrubs, trees, fallen trees and dead leaves.
+Anything that can burn is fuel for a fire – various plants such as grass, shrubs, trees, fallen trees, and dead leaves.
 As this vegetation piles up, the chance of it burning, or fueling a fire, increases.
-The type of fuel sources impact how intense a fire is and how quickly it can spread under different weather conditions.
+The type of fuel source impacts how intense a fire is and how quickly it can spread under different weather conditions.
 The location and intensity of historic fires are used to determine the most likely potential ignition locations for future wildfires.

 Calculation of Community Risk

 To determine the Community Risk of wildfires, the number of facilities in each category with direct and indirect exposure to wildfires this year and in 30 years is separately calculated.
 The average probability of being in a wildfire for all facilities in a community is calculated for each category: (1) Infrastructure (utilities, airports, ports, and emergency services); (2) Residential properties; (3) Commercial properties; (4) Social facilities (churches, schools, museums).